VictorHeDev/oura-health/README.md

 2. Implement pagination
 3. Consider running historical data collection as a bg job
 4. Store data in your own DB to avoid repeated API calls

+### Best practices for data access
+- initial load: pull all historical data
+- ongoing updates: use webhooks for all subsequent data updates
+- webhook integration - minimize the number of API calls and ensure that you always have the latest data
+- error handling: deal with occassional gaps of data when user does not sync their ring